 · Middle drag: Holding down center button rotates axes around screen z (direction perpendicular to screen).

-· Wheel: Rotating the scroll wheel: changes “camera position” (zoom in/out)
+· Wheel: Rotating the scroll wheel: changes “camera distance” (zoom in/out)

 · Shift+Left click: Holding down the shift key while clicking on an atom with the left mouse button causes that atom to be selected (Shift + a Right click does the same).
 Any previously selected atoms will be reset.
 If two atoms are overlapped in the current view, then the top-most atom will usually be selected.
 Only atoms in the asymmetric unit can be selected from the plot in this way.